EricWVGG/sanity-advanced-validators/README.md

 This package includes a set of Sanity validators for aggressive and weird edge cases. *Maintain sanity with micro-managed validation.*

-Note: Every validator can accept an optional custom error message as its last parameter.
-See [minDimensions](#minDimensions) for an example.

 ## Tools

 - [fileExtension](#fileExtension)